Therapy for Teens

 + Teens who are exploring their sexuality or gender issues and want to feel comfortable about themselves and opening up to others close to them.

-+ Teens who struggle with low self-worth and find their self-esteem is tied to the approval of a partner.
++ Teens who struggle with low self-worth and find their self-esteem is tied to the approval of a partner or friends.

 + Teens who have difficulty establishing boundaries and allow others to take advantage of their kindness, while feeling frustrated and resentful.

 + Teens who feel that they can’t do anything right and have learned to live down to low expectations.

 What Are Some of the Best Types of Therapy for Teens?